-An obvious way to address this would be to compare item recall for lists of rhyming versus nonrhyming stimuli with a controlled degree of phonemic overlap.
-However, the question touches on issues of considerably broader significance than simply controlling for a confound, because different theoretical accounts of the phonological similarity effect make different predictions about the relative effects of rhyme versus phonemic overlap.
+An obvious way to address this would be to compare item recall for lists of rhyming versus non-rhyming stimuli with a controlled degree of phonemic overlap.
+However, the question makes contact with issues of considerably broader significance than simply controlling for a confound, because different theoretical accounts of the phonological similarity effect make different predictions about the relative effects of rhyme versus phonemic overlap.
 Let us consider these alternative accounts.
 In doing so, we will consider their predictions with regard to three types of lists.
-One type of list consists of phonologically similar rhyming stimuli that share a certain degree of phonemic overlap-say, two phonemes-and this overlap is in the vowel and final consonant (e.g., {mat, fat, sat, rat, hat, bat}).
+One type of list is comprised of phonologically similar rhyming stimuli that share a certain degree of phonemic overlap, say two phonemes, and this overlap is in the vowel and final consonant (e.g., [mat, fat, sat, rat, hat, bat]).
 Let us refer to these as rhyming lists.
-A second type of list consists of phonologically similar nonrhyming stimuli that share as much phonemic overlap as the rhyming lists-in this case, two phonemes-but overlap in the first consonant and phoneme (e.g., {cat, cab, cad, can, cap \}).
+A second type of list is comprised of phonologically similar non-rhyming stimuli that share as much phonemic overlap as the rhyming lists, in this case two phonemes, but overlap in the first consonant and phoneme (e.g., {cat, cab, cad, can, cap}).
 Let us refer to these as alliterative lists.
 Comparison of item recall for lists of these two kinds would address the question of whether cuing in the Fallon et al. (1999) study was a result of the degree of phonemic overlap or of the rhyme category.
 Let us also, however, consider a third type of phonologically similar list, in which the list items share some overlap, but the overlap is not consistently in the same place, and the total overlap within a list is not as much as in the other types of similar lists (e.g., {cad, cat, map, can, man}).
-Let us refer to these as canonically similar lists, as an acknowledgment that this is the type of similarity utilized in some of the seminal studies that originally demonstrated the classic PSE (e.g., Baddeley, 1966).
+Let us refer to these as canonically similar lists, as acknowledgment that this is the type of similarity utilized in some of the seminal studies that originally demonstrated the classic PSE (e.g., Baddeley, 1966).
 Let us now consider the predictions that various theoretical accounts would make for item recall of such lists.

 One kind of theoretical account that has been proposed is a feature model.
 In feature models in general, memory traces are represented as vectors of features.
 The feature model of Nairne (1990; Nairne & Kelley, 1999; Nairne & Neumann, 1993) incorporates representations of this type.
 In this model, the effect of phonological similarity in serial memory arises from overlap of the feature vectors that represent the phonologically similar list items.
 Phonological similarity makes it difficult to recover an item's correct position within a list because there are overlapping features; however, common phonological features among list items can be used to discriminate the list as a whole from other lists, thus aiding item recall (e.g., Nairne & Kelley, 1999, p.
 49).
-The latter aspect constitutes a means for phonological commonality to act as what Fallon et al. (1999) termed a category cue.
-Implicit in the feature account is the notion that it is the degree of overlap that matters for these effects.
-The feature model would, therefore, predict that item recall for lists consisting of phonologically similar rhyming stimuli should be equivalent to that for lists consisting of phonologically similar nonrhyming stimuli, such as alliterative lists, if the degree of phonological overlap is controlled.
-In addition, it would predict that, on the basis of the degree of phonological overlap, item recall should be greater for alliterative than for canonically similar lists.
+This latter aspect constitutes a means for phonological commonality to act as what Fallon et al. (1999) termed a category cue.
+Implicit in the feature model would therefore predict that item recall for lists comprised of phonologically similar rhyming stimuli should be equivalent to that for lists comprised of phonologically similar non-rhyming stimuli such as alliterative lists, if the degree of phonological overlap is controlled.
+In addition, it would predict that, based on the degree of phonological overlap, item recall should be greater for alliterative than for canonically similar lists.
 We will refer to this as the feature account.